spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/multiserver-shooter/tutorial-multiserver-cloudtest.md

 <%(TOC)%>
-# Multiserver shooter tutorial
+# Multiserver zoning shooter tutorial
-## 4: Test changes in the cloud
+## 3: Test changes in the cloud
 ### Step 1: Build your workers

 ## Step 4: Test your changes in the cloud